-- (5) The letter of demand must inform the person- - (a) of the consequences of failing to reply to the letter of demand; and animal, includes offspring of an animal, born while the animal is in the possession of the police service.

-- (b) that the person may appeal against the letter of demand to a Magistrates court. - (6) Nothing in this section stops the owner of an animal voluntarily surrendering ownership of the animal to the State under section 698. - (7) In this section-
+- (5) The letter of demand must inform the person- - (a) of the consequences of failing to reply to the letter of demand; and - (b) that the person may appeal against the letter of demand to a Magistrates court. - (6) Nothing in this section stops the owner of an animal voluntarily surrendering ownership of the animal to the State under section 698. - (7) In this section-